KiryuuinNFB/Eventus/README.md

 - Error handling
 - Better API Endpoints
+- Pulling data from backend to display on frontend

 ## To do
+- Reorganize code structure according to Elysia docs
 - Frontend UI with mobile/tablet layout
 - Clear documentation for reusing the system